Protect, preserve and celebrate Indigenous languages

 - collaborative approaches to building the digital capabilities of communities.

-The Australian Government will work with stakeholders to determine priority areas and support community-led initiatives.
+The Australian Government will work with stakeholders to determine the most effective ways to deliver these priorities through support of community-led initiatives.
 As part of this work, there will be a National Indigenous Languages Convention in February 2018.
 The Convention will bring stakeholders together to develop a shared understanding and identify ways to improve the preservation of Indigenous languages.

 The funding of projects will be administered through the existing Indigenous Languages and Arts program in accordance with the program’s funding guidelines.
 More information about the program, eligibility and opening date of the next funding round is available from Indigenous Languages and Arts.

-The $10 million commitment is in addition to the $20 million in annual support provided through the ongoing Indigenous Languages and Arts program for projects and organisations that support participation in and maintenance of Indigenous cultures.
-It is also consistent with, and complementary to, the Government’s broader support for Indigenous cultural maintenance and wellbeing under the Indigenous Advancement Strategy and the Closing the Gap agenda.
+The $10 million commitment is in addition to the $20 million in annual support provided through the ongoing Indigenous Languages and Arts program for projects and organisations that support participation in and maintenance of Indigenous culture through languages and arts.